 - Enjoy the view of Weimar from Belvedere Palace and stroll through the parks like the Weimar nobility and their illustrious guests in their days

 - Find out more about the most important design and art school of the 20th century in the Bauhaus Museum with more than 13,000 exhibits.

-- Take a day trip to Erfurt,which is only 24 km away from Weimar, visit the Petersberg Citadel, the Cathedral Hill with two cathedrals and the medieval old town with the Krämerbrücke.
+- Take a day trip to Erfurtwhich is only 24 km away from Weimar, visit the Petersberg Citadel, the Cathedral Hill with two cathedrals and medieval old town with the Krämerbrücke.

 Hotel tips for Weimar: These hotels are a good starting point for your explorations

-Hotel Elephant Weimar, Autograph Collection (advertising link) Important: The webinar and Website Master Class are in German language!: The classic!
+Hotel Elephant Weimar, Autograph Collection (advertising link): The classic!
 Traditional 5-star hotel right on Weimar's market square.

-Hotel Schillerhof (advertising link) Important: The webinar and Website Master Class are in German language!: Modern hotel in a quiet central location, 100 m from the German National Theater.
+Hotel Schillerhof (advertising link): Modern hotel in a quiet central location, 100 m from the German National Theater.

-Boutique Hotel Amalienhof and Apartments (advertising link) Important: The webinar and Website Master Class are in German language!: Historic boutique hotel in Weimar's old town, 100 m from Goethe's House.
+Boutique Hotel Amalienhof and Apartments (advertising link): Historic boutique hotel in Weimar's old town, 100 m from Goethe's Residence.
 Winter garden and roof terrace (overlooking Goethe's garden).